-Backstory: Getting lost in an MP jungle in the dark left me petrified – but brought a key insight
+The backstory: Getting lost in an MP jungle at night left me petrified – but brought a key insight

 While trying to find our way out of the forest, I realised how much I wished the trees had not been there so I could get back to the safety of my hotel room.
 I was looking at the forest from the gaze of a city-dweller, just like the policy makers who legislate on forests.
 I, just like all city-dwellers, no matter how good their intentions, view forests as ecosystems, biodiversity hotspots, carbon sinks, resources, catchment areas and what not.
 But never as home.
 If I had, I would never have attempted that ride through the forest and simply stayed the night in Sagoria.

-Perhaps if policy makers also saw the forests as home, they let the Buxwaha forest flourish and stop the mining project.
+Perhaps if policy makers also saw the forests as home, they would let the Buxwaha forest flourish and stop the mining project.

 Respond to this article with a post